lodricklawrence/Gate_IN_System/README.md

 # Description

 ### Project origin
-Gate_IN_System is a full-stack project which i performed as one of the project given by my senior supervisors at Amatics Technologies Company ltd.
+Gate_IN_System is a full-stack project which i performed as one of the project given by my senior supervisors

 ### What it can do
 Gate_IN_System is a huge project consisting of Three different system users which are company gate-worker, department-workers and company manager who is the system administrator.